viamrobotics/docs/docs/services/ml/_index.md

 {{< alert title="Add support for other models" color="tip" >}}
 If none of the existing models fit your use case, you can create a {{< glossary_tooltip term_id="modular-resource" text="modular resource" >}} to add support for it.

-ML Models must be designed in particular shapes to work with Viam's [vision services](/services/vision/).
+ML Models must be designed in particular shapes to work with the `mlmodel` [classification](/services/vision/classification/#configure-an-mlmodel-classifier) or [detection](/services/vision/detection/#configure-an-mlmodel-detector) model of Viam's [vision service](/services/vision/).
 Follow [these instructions](/modular-resources/advanced/mlmodel-design/) to design your modular ML Model service with models that work with vision.
 {{< /alert >}}